Cracko298/ISZ2-SC-Archived/README.md

 - ***What is Error Code "0x0F"?***

-*Error Code "0x0F" is a error code given to a file over 55 bytes.*
+*Error Code "0x0F" is a error code given to a file over 55 bytes. - ISZ-PC-TO-SWITCH*

 - ***What is Errror Code "0x1F"?***

-*Error Code "0x1F" is a error code given to a file under 50 bytes.*
+*Error Code "0x1F" is a error code given to a file under 50 bytes. - ISZ-PC-TO-SWITCH*

-- ***Why is the file so big?***
+- ***Why are the files so big?***

-*The application has 6 checks to ensure the Keys provided are accurate.
+*The application(s) have 6 checks to ensure the Keys provided are accurate.
 The application also has some anti-piracy measures.*

 # Screenshots: